 After taking a flight with Commander Raymond Guillaume, Mme Auriol was determined to learn to fly.
 She earned a private license in 1948.

-In 1950, Jacqueline Auriol qualified as a military pilot.
+In 1950, Jacqueline Auriol qualified as a French military pilot.
 She was then accepted as a test pilot for Société des Avions Marcel Dassault.

 While in the United States for continued medical treatment, Mme Auriol trained as a helicopter pilot at the Bell Aircraft Company plant at Buffalo, New York.
 After only 23 flight hours in a Bell Model 47, she was awarded her helicopter pilot certificate, 23 January 1951.
 Larry Bell, president of the company, said that she was “the most extraordinary woman in the world.
 She has met fear head-on and conquered it.
 She has a complete passion for flying.”
 She became the eighth member of Whirly-Girls, the international association of women helicopter pilots.